SUI-Components/frontend-pre-commit-rules/README.md

-# Precommit rules for react components
+# Frontend precommit rules for JS and CSS

 More info in [pre-commit-hook](https://github.com/nlf/precommit-hook)